When does this take effect?

 What materials are accepted?

-Clean aluminum and steel cans, corrugated cardboard, and plastic containers with the numbers 1 or 2.
+Clean aluminum and steel cans, corrugated cardboard, plastic containers with the numbers 1 or 2, and clean glass bottles and jars.

 What about my trash pickup schedule?